vexip-ui/vexip-ui/docs/demos/notice/api.en-US.md

 this.$notice.config({ placement, ...options })
 ```

-Even, sometimes it is necessary to create multiple notice managers to manage various types of messages:
+Sometimes it is necessary to create multiple notice managers to manage various types of messages:

 ```js
 // This is a new notice manager